ldesgoui/tf2-comp-fixes/README.md

   When enabled with `sm_remove_medic_attach_speed 1`, the Medic will not run as fast as its target if the target is faster.

+- **Remove Pipe Spin**

+  _This command is deprecated and will be removed in a future update._

+  When enabled with `sm_remove_pipe_spin 1`, pipes will not spawn with a random rotation, similarly to Loch-n-Load pipes

 - **Make Engineer buildings solid**